FirespriteLtd/website/site/content/news/this-is-a-news-article-headline-which-is-long-and-runs-across-multiple-lines.md

 tags:
   - The Persistence
 ---
-Our critically acclaimed PlayStation®VR hit is confirmed for digital release on Xbox One, Nintendo Switch and PC platforms with updated support for with physical retail release later in the Summer!

-We revealed this in a press release, as below:
+Following the announcement that The Persistence would be launching over in the coming months, we are pleased to finally confirm a release date for the title as we bring to new platforms including Xbox One, Nintendo Switch and PC.
+The existing PlayStation version will also receive a free update

+Our publishing partner Perp Games will also be bringing the title to retail for a physical release later on this Summer.
+Watch this space!

+Press Release as follows:

 > Liverpool, UK - Thursday, 23rd April 2020 -Inventive independent developer Firesprite Games is excited to reveal that critically acclaimed sci-fi horror experience *The Persistence* will launch on PlayStation®4, Xbox One, Nintendo Switch, and PC on Thursday, May 21st, 2020.\
 > \